Sorry, you need to enable JavaScript to visit this website.

 A Roth is a feature of many 401(k) and similar employer-sponsored retirement plans.
 Roth contributions are made on an after-tax basis and any investment earnings on Roth contributions are tax-free subject to various requirements.

 The Roth 401(k) was introduced in 2006 to give Americans a new type of retirement savings vehicle to complement the popular Roth IRA, which was introduced in 1997.
-Roth IRAs and Roth 401(k)s are similar, but there are some pretty significant differences you should understand when deciding which one is right for you.
+Roth IRAs and Roth 401(k)s are similar, but there are significant differences.

 What is a Roth IRA?